Give Yourself a Try: Music video

 Healy's eccentric look in the video, such as orange hair and a purple smokey eye, was inspired by Lady Gaga.

 An accompanying music video, directed by Diane Martel, was released on 31 May 2018.
 Speaking on the visual, Healy said: "I wanted to capture the excitement and the kind of frenetic energy that was in 'Love Me'."
 The video opens with Healy laying on a therapy bed, discussing his psyche and confidential thoughts regarding his personal issues, saying: "You know, the best thing is to actually be as earnest as I feel; because I know what I'm doing, just everything I do, it knows what it is."
 The psychologist that he turns to is revealed to be a teddy bear statue wearing a suit, whom Healy criticises for not being good at his job.
 In the same moment, a framed college degree dramatically falls off the wall and onto the floor.
 The singer–shown with bright orange hair and a purple smokey eye–then joins the other members of the 1975–all of whom wear matching black suits–in a mirrored room to jam and dance to the song.
 Some of the unorganised, mysterious lyrics from the song are presented with closed captioning throughout the video.

 Rania Aniftos of Billboard said the 1975 delivered a high-energy video equal to the "electrifying" song.
 Courtney Gould of Soundigest thought the therapy scene is meant to symbolise Healy's personal growth and overall changes as he has aged, while the teddy bear signifies how the singer is unable to find solutions to his problems through others' help.
 Overall, she opined the visual represents Healy's discovery that he is the only person who can help navigate his life.

 Healy later revealed that his eccentric appearance in the visual was inspired by Lady Gaga, while the mirrored room is a metaphor for self-reflection.

 Credits and personnel

-Credits adapted from A Brief Inquiry into Online Relationships album liner notes.
+Credits were adapted from A Brief Inquiry into Online Relationships album liner notes.